tesselite/readthedocs/docs/index.md

 # **welcome to tesselite**

 ## **overview**

-This is the official documentation of Tesselite products (@relief, @tessel).
+This is the official documentation of Tesselite Ltd and licenced products (@relief, @routerAI).

-This documentation provides all information needed to use our products.
+This documentation provides all information needed to use our products.[^1] The documentation is broken in three layers:

+- **usage** documentation: how to set your computer to experiment our products.

+- **low level** documentation: what are the technical challenges in the engineering of customer facing software.[^2]

+- **high level** documentation: what is the vision behind our products.[^3]

-The material exposed in the documentation is original.
-Not published elsewhere.
+[^1]: the material exposed in the documentation is original, not published elsewhere.
 If you use our material always reference our website.
-There is also external references, as we value what others build, as we value what we build.
+[^2]: our products are not production ready yet. we do not recommend to plug and use our products as such.
+[^3]: our products are served as cloud services (software as service model).
+But, this service model is transient in the grand plan of revolutionizing AI just another time.

 ## **tesselite**

 Our motto is : *"many hard-shelled problems are in fact unexplored mathematics.
 The problem is not hard.
 We are just ill-equipped to solve it.
 Instead of cycling, to make the existing tools work.
-Let's shift focus and equip with the right tools."*
+Let's equip with the right tools."*

 We are building those tools.
 The next generation tools.
 Those tools might befit your problem, we never know right?
 Let's take a tour.